HenryJobst/resulter/README.md

 **Resulter** is an innovative web application for orienteering enthusiasts and organizers of orienteering competitions.

 This application allows for the input of competition results files and subsequently displays detailed result lists.
+As the first major feature there is the possibility to design certificate templates and activate certificate download for an event for every single participant.

-Future expansions are planned to include the printing of certificates, calculations of cup and ranking list points, as well as an analysis of split times.
+Future expansions are planned to include cup point calculations and ranking list points, as well as an analysis of split times.

 ## Architecture